nus-cs2103-AY2425S1/tp/docs/_includes/DeveloperGuide/Requirements/02_use_cases.md

 **UC10 - List all Transactions**

 **MSS**
-1. A user requests to list all transaction after filtering.
+1. A user requests to list all transaction.
 2. The system resets the displayed filtered list.
 3. The system displays the list of all transactions.
    <br>Use case ends.<br>